 PCFA also supports Prostate Cancer Specialist Nurses - There are lots of nurses throughout Australia working in a variety of jobs helping those affected by prostate cancer.
 A Prostate Cancer Specialist Nurse is an experienced registered nurse who has received additional training to make them an expert nurse in prostate cancer care.
 Prostate Cancer Specialist Nurses will help men and their families travel along the prostate cancer journey, providing information and coordinating care.
-You can locate your nearest Prostate Specialist Nurse through the PCFA website or calling 1800 22 00 99.
+The nearest Prostate Specialist Nurse can be located through the PCFA website or calling by 1800 22 00 99.